BTNeandertha1/BTDiablo/README.md

 - All Monster resistances that were 116+% are now reduced to 115% (Infinity can break all immunes)
 - New Recipe 9 Stacked Perfect Gems + Active Perfect Gem of your choosing = 4 Perfect Stacked Gems of your choosing (Doesn't Create Perfect Skulls)
    - Example: 9 Stacked Perfect Topaz + 1 Perfect Emerald = 4 Stacked Perfect Emeralds
-- Changed Telekinesis Charges on Rings to be oskill instead
+- Changed Charges on items to be oskill (exceptions include Teleport, Runewords, and Hellfire Torch)
+   - Example: Telekinesis Charges on a ring now spawn with +1 Telekinesis for any character

 - All Recipes Include Stacked Items **BEWARE UNSTACK ITEMS BEFORE USING IN RECIPES THEY WILL CONSUME GREATER THAN 1**
 - How do I get the new patch?